 The idea behind this strategy is that the sooner the loans are paid off, the less will be spent on interest.
 For many, this approach will have the lowest possible cost of repayment.

-Who this works best for: This strategy makes sense if repayment of student loans is not a question of if it can be afforded but rather a question of when they will be paid off.
+Who this works best for: This strategy makes sense if you are certain you can repay your loans in full.
 Refinancing can be a risky move because it eliminates federal perks like income-driven repayment plans and loan forgiveness, but borrowers who don’t require these protections can get dramatically lower interest rates.

 When not to use this approach: If income stability or future earnings are a concern, it is important to keep federal borrower protections in place as well as having a large emergency fund.

 Borrowers who are not sure which strategy is best can just tread water as they evaluate their options and weigh the various pros and cons.

 The best way to do this would be to enroll in an income-driven repayment plan.
 Borrowers who ultimately decide to pursue loan forgiveness will be glad this step was already taken.
 Opting for an income-driven repayment plan also affords many borrowers the option to set aside money should they decide to aggressively pay off their student loans.

 The strategy here is to get started on a repayment plan eligible for forgiveness but to also set aside money for aggressive repayment at a later date.
 This gives borrowers a head start on both routes without committing to anything.

 Once it is clear which strategy will be most effective, the borrower can then shift strategies quickly and efficiently.

 Who this works best for: This option is excellent for recent graduates unsure of what their long-term earnings will look like.

 When not to use this approach: This strategy is a mistake for individuals who are just looking to procrastinate on loan repayment.
 Once future earnings and future expenses are fairly predictable, it is time to come up with a long-term plan.